LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 15 - Order new parking page.md

 `vehicleStore` will be used to get all the vehicles user owns.
 Notice we didn't implement anything related to vehicles.
 The whole reason to separate everything using Composition API was to reuse that logic later in future components.

-`zoneStore` will provide us the data about parking zones.
+`zoneStore` will provide us with data about parking zones.

-`parkingStore` has implementation of our form logic to start parking.
+`parkingStore` has an implementation of our form logic to start parking.

-We also have new form field, select dropdown, to simplify it has the following structure:
+We also have a new form field, select dropdown, to simplify it has the following structure:

 ```vue
 <select